Dushistov/flapigen-rs/book/src/java-android-example.md

 ```

 The file `src/lib.rs` contains real code that will be invoked from Java:

 ```rust,no_run,noplaypen
 // src/lib.rs
 {{#include ../../android-example/src/lib.rs:rust_code}}
 ```

-And the file `src/java_glue.rs.in` contains description for flapigen how export this API to Java:
+And the file `src/java_glue.rs.in` contains descriptions for flapigen to export this API to Java:

 ```rust,no_run,noplaypen
 // src/java_glue.rs.in
 {{#include ../../android-example/src/java_glue.rs.in:api}}
 ```

-Then the `app/build.gradle` contains rule how to invokes `cargo` to build shared library from Rust code,
+Then the `app/build.gradle` contains rules to invoke `cargo` to build a shared library from Rust code,
 and then build it into apk:

 ```groovy,no_run,noplaypen